AgroTechLab-IFSC/pyiotdevsim/.github/pull_request_template.md

 ## Description

-Please include a summary of the changes and the related issue.
+Please, include a summary of the changes and the related issue.
 Please also include relevant motivation and context.
 List any dependencies that are required for this change.

 ## Type of change

-Please delete options that are not relevant.
+Please, mark the option that better define the type of change:
 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)
 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
-- [ ] This change requires a documentation update

 # How Has This Been Tested?